 We believe in high standards, high expectations, high supports, and high educational outcomes.
 Having high expectations for our scholars will help them reach their fullest potential, but there must be appropriate supports.
 I have learned that our scholars often exceed our expectations.
 Dr. Buffy Smith Dr. Buffy Smith, interim dean of Dougherty Family College, see herself in the experiences of the students there.
 She was the first person in her family to attend college.
-(Photo submitted) CULTURALLY RESPONSIBLE TEACHING DFC scholars take the same courses as all other University of St. Thomas students, and those courses are taught with the same academic rigor.
-Within DFC however, professors select textbooks and readings that reflect the rich and diverse cultural backgrounds of the scholars.
-Dr. Smith said, "We know that college is not DOUGHERTY FAMILY COLLEGE >> 9
+(Photo submitted) however, professors select textbooks and readings that reflect the rich and diverse cultural backgrounds of the scholars.
+Dr. Smith said, "We know that college is not DOUGHERTY FAMILY COLLEGE >> 9 DISCOVER AN SPPS SCHOOL YOU'LL LOVE!

-- ★ FREE Full-Day Pre-Kindergarten Classes

-- ★ Community Schools Close to Home

-- Magnet Programs Including Aerospace, Language Immersion, Montessori, STEM and MORE

-- caring and Dedicated Teachers

-- ree Breakfast and Nutritious Lunch

-Apply by March 4, 2022, for the best opportunity to get into the Saint Paul Public School of your choice.
+- 🛨 FREE Full-Day Pre-Kindergarten Classes - Community Schools Close to Home - 🚖 Magnet Programs Including Aerospace, Language Immersion, Montessori, STEM and MORE Caring and Dedicated Teachers Free Breakfast and Nutritious Lunch Apply by March 4, 2022, for the best opportunity to get into the Saint Paul Public School of your choice.
 Visit spps.org/apply to fill out an online application.